focuson-ts/focuson/modules/codeondemand/README.md

 # What does this mean for testing

 The author of this toolkit has spent years working with contract testing.
-One of the most exciting things about this approach is that it removed the need for most integration tests, and even most contract tests.
-The same tests exist but they have been pushed further down the testing pyramid.
-The tests run faster, are easier to manage, and because they only have to test 'now' and not 'all the previous versions'  they are much simpler to write and maintain
+One of the most exciting things about the approach in this project is that it pushs tests that would normally have to be done as integration or contract tests further down the testing pyramid.
+The sames tests need to be written, but they now run faster, are easier to manage, and because they only have to test 'now' and not 'all the previous versions' they are much simpler to write and maintain

 # Using the code